From Basketball to Soccer, Willamette University live streams sporting events to athlete friends and families

 Lexington Legends Minor League Baseball

 The 2nd generation PTZOptics cameras now include support for 60 frames per second at resolutions up to 1920x1080p.
 In the sports streaming market it is very important to support high frame rates in order to capture fast moving objects.
-In many cases, video production crews are increasing efficiency by deploying remotely control PTZ cameras in strategic locations where they no longer need to employ a camera operator.
+In many cases, video production crews are increasing efficiency by deploying remotely controlled PTZ cameras in strategic locations where they no longer need to employ a camera operator.

-Our first case study, features a minor league Baseball team, the Lexington Legends, and their video production crew PrepSpin.
+Our first case study features a Minor League Baseball team, the Lexington Legends, and their video production crew PrepSpin.
 PrepSpin uses PTZOptics cameras with a wireless Ubiquiti router system which can cover the entire ball-park.
 PrepSpin proudly uses vMix to live stream their sports productions using a custom Windows-based computer with a built-in PCIe capture card with four HD-SDI inputs.

 The pictures below show the back of their live streaming computer which is where each PTZOptics camera is connected for a 3G SDI cable for video.
 The IP Joystick (SKU: PT-JOY) is then used for camera control over the network.
-To simplify the cabling in a sporting venue PrepSpin uses the wireless routers to connect their wireless system to video production network.
+To simplify the cabling in a sporting venue PrepSpin uses the wireless routers to connect their wireless system to the video production network.